Open for business

 The police will also be maintaining a presence for your safety.

-We hope that you have a great night out.
-It’s important to understand that businesses will still be learning and adapting their procedures, as we all get used to the new arrangements.
+We hope that you have a great time when out and about in Warrington.
+It’s important to understand that businesses will still be adapting their procedures as we all get used to the new arrangements.

-If, however, you have any concerns about whether a business is operating in a Covid secure way; then these can be reported to the council.
+If, however, you have any concerns about whether a business is operating in a COVID-secure way, please report it to us.

 Travelling in the town